 The lateral groundwater gradient in Unit 3S is directed to the northeast in AOC 1 - South Court Area.
 Locally there are significant variations in the magnitude and direction of the gradient related, in part, to the presence or absence of the Unit 3 Confining Bed.
 An east-southeast oriented potentiometric trough in Unit 3S persistently occurs in the vicinity MW 40, 42, and 68 where the confining bed is absent.
-In this area groundwater flow in Unit 3S appears to drain easterly into the relict meltwater valley.
+In this area groundwater flow in Unit 3S appears to drain easterly into a relict northeast - southwest oriented glacial meltwater valley.
+Former Plant 9 and the Meadowbrook Golf Course are located in the glacial meltwater valley.

 The hydraulic gradient for Unit 3D is more consistent and the potentiometric surface for this unit suggests an eastward gradient in the South Court Area and along MLK Boulevard.
-The northnortheast / south-southwest oriented relict meltwater valley at former Plant 9 and the Meadowbrook Golf Course appears to induce a hydraulic gradient to the south along its axis.
+The relict meltwater valley at former Plant 9 and the Meadowbrook Golf Course appears to induce a hydraulic gradient to the south along its axis.
 Contaminants in the lower portion of Unit 3 would be expected to move generally eastward and then southward near the former WWTP area.